 - Ensure that both you and your contractor have the appropriate insurance.
 Your gut remodel should raise the value of your home so you’ll want to increase your coverage limits to protect your investment.

 - Put everything in writing.
 That includes your scope of work and expectations and a fully itemized contract in case of a dispute.

 - NEVER pay contractors upfront, in full or in cash.
 Outline specific steps and payment for a job completed.

 Funding Your Gut Remodel Project

-For those who may need financing to pursue their HGTV dreams, there are a number of options available.
+For those who may need financing to pursue their investment dreams, there are a number of options available.

 Finding the Right Property to Gut Remodel